kevincobos/Fanuc-Robot-Simulation-IO-Box/README.md

 4) Select option OPTION 723 $TX_SCREEN
 5) We are selecting option 4, don't use the option 1, because it is reserved for Fanuc's internal use.
 6) Change this values according to your projects values.
-7) Go back to the option 5, and select the option 4 to see if the new infornation for the HMI page is there.
+7) Go back to the step 5, and check if the new infornation for the HMI page is there.

 ![adding page to system variables](./images/SETUPWEB.png)